CyberShadow/btdu/README.md

 See [CONCEPTS.md](CONCEPTS.md) for information about some btdu / btrfs concepts, such as represented / exclusive / shared size.

+### Headless mode

+With the `--headless` switch, btdu will run without the user interface.
+This is useful together with the `--export` option, which saves results to a file that can later be viewed in the UI using the `--import` option.
+For automated invocations, don't forget to specify a stop condition such as `--max-time`.

+### Deleting

+You can delete the selected file or directory from the filesystem by pressing <kbd>d</kbd> <kbd>Y</kbd>.
+This will recursively delete the file or directory shown as "Full path".

+Deleting files during a btdu run (whether via btdu or not) skews the results, though when deleting files from btdu, it will make a best-effort attempt to adjust the results to match.
+Statistics such as exclusive size may be inaccurate.
+Re-run btdu to obtain fresh results.

 License
 -------